mark2185/android-runner/README.md

 Set `g:android_target_app` to the final app name, e.g. `CoreUtilsTest`.

 If you have only one android device connected, it'll be used for running the `adb` commands.
-But if you have more than one, please set the `g:android_target_device` to its ID.
+But if you have more than one, please set the ID through `:AdbSelectDevice`.
-You can get the list of IDs via `:AdbDevices`

 Run `:AdbDebugger`